 List of Coronavirus-Related Restrictions in Every State

-Some states have begun to drop coronavirus-related restrictions
+Most states have dropped coronavirus-related restrictions